 You might also try laughing off their comments.
 But that wouldn’t make sure they are any milder towards their next victim.

-The Most Effective, The Best, And The Only Right Way To Handle The Online Trolls
+The Most Effective And The Only Right Way To Handle The Online Trolls

 Don’t Indulge Them.